dadolyner/NestJS-template/README.md

 This is a template for NestJS applications.
 It includes the following features/packages:
 Fastify platform, TypeORM with PostgreSQL, JWT authentication with passport, swagger documentation and git.
-It also includes a premade auth module with register, login, logout and refresh token endpoints.
+It also includes two premade moduls
+- Auth Module -> register, verify-email, login, refresh access token, logout and reset password.
+- Quote Module -> get, create, update and delete quotes with proper auth.

 ---